pubky/pubky-knowledge-base/Explore/PubkyCore/SDK.md

 The SDK uses [[0.Introduction|PKARR]] to discover where a user's data is hosted:
 1. Query [[Explore/Technologies/MainlineDHT|Mainline DHT]] for public key
-2. Retrieve PKARR record with homeserver URL
+2. Retrieve PKARR record with Homeserver URL
-3. Connect to homeserver via HTTPS
+3. Connect to Homeserver via HTTPS

 ### Storage Paths